-If inline-signing is enabled, this means that a signed version of the zone is maintained separately and is written out to a different file on disk (the zone's filename plus a .signed extension).
+By default, dnssec-policy assumes inline-signing.
+This means that a signed version of the zone is maintained separately and is written out to a different file on disk (the zone's filename plus a .signed extension).

 If the zone is dynamic because it is configured with an update-policy or allow-update, the DNSSEC records are written to the filename set in the original zone's file, unless inline-signing is explicitly set.